charliecalvert/CloudNotes/Assignments/Isit320Midterm2015.md

 - Bitly
 - Delicious
 - Twitter
+- Local

 When the buttons are selected, search Bitly, Delicious or Twitter for your images.
 These means you need to create groups or hash tags in Bitly, Delicious and Twitter that will return the results you expect.
-For instance here is a possible twitter tag for my images:
+For instance here is a possible twitter tag for my images: **#calvert images**.

+Be sure you include at least the tests from **Bitly-Refine**.
+I'll give you more tests in class on Tuesday.

+## Classes

+The main class in **control.js** should now be called **elfMidterm**.
+In the past similar objects have had names such as **elfBitly**, **queryDelicious** and **bitlyUrlParser**

 - **#isit320-calvert-images**